drewkerrigan/riak-inverted-index-demo/blog.md

 - Reference all orders belonging to a customer
 - Save the users who "liked" something
 - Tag content in a Content Management System
+- Store a Geo Hash of a specific length for fast

 Implementation: